ZEISS/acme-dns-azure/README.md

 [azure_environment: <regex> | default = "AzurePublicCloud"]

-# Flag if certificates containing multiple domains should be renewed and updated based on the definition of the config file.
+# Flag if existing certificates containing multiple domains should be renewed and updated based on the definition of the config file.
 If not set, mismatching certificates will be skipped.
 [update_cert_domains: <boolean> | default = False]

 # key vault uri for renewal of certifcate